What is an Identity?¶

 Let’s quickly describe these PKI basics, and if you want to know more details, Wikipedia is a good place to start.

-For example, Mary Morris of the Manufacturing division of Mitchell Cars in Detroit,
+For example, Mary Morris in the Manufacturing Division of Mitchell Cars in Detroit,

 Michigan might have a digital certificate with a

 SUBJECT attribute of